This article discusses the many wonderful things to do in Solvang, the Danish Capital of the United States.

 My husband and I love to stop by this restaurant and enjoy these beloved dishes that are often so difficult to have in Los Angeles.

 In case you have not noticed, Solvang is located in wine country.
-The Santa Ynez Valley has several American Viticultural Areas (AVAs) and, as a consequence, many wine tasting rooms are clustered in The Valley towns.
+The Santa Ynez Valley has several American Viticultural Areas (AVAs) and, as a consequence, many wine tasting rooms are clustered in the Santa Ynez Valley towns.

 Solvang alone has about 15 tasting rooms.
 That is more than enough to plan a day around this activity.
 The best part is that you can walk from one place to another.
 There is no need to involve a car.